Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 2. Lower Blood Pressure

 Only three studies showing the effects of how holy basil can lower blood pressure have been reported so far.
 All three studies used fresh holy basil leaf juice in a span of 12 days to 4 weeks.
 The juice consisted of 75% basil made from 15 fresh leaves of the holy basil plant.
 It was consumed two times a day before meals.
-A significant reduction in the blood pressure was noted in all three studies.
+A significant reduction in blood pressure was noted in all three studies.

 3. Improvement in Lipid Profile/Cholesterol Levels